-- A. IGBT modules microprocessor and an overall plug and play design improve reliability and reduces down time for service and repair. - B. Full bridge design features soft switching technology which further extends IGBT component life and extends its capabilities. - C. Rugged High Frequency design for arc starting has improved arc initiation at minimum amps. - D. Features include automatic over-voltage, over current and duty cycle protection (over-heat) with self diagnosing trouble code feature. - E. Programmable memory stores up to 9 favorite settings for repeatability. - F. Arc force control and Hot Start time and Hot Start intensity controls expand stick welding ability. - G. Four standard wave forms in AC offer increased aluminum capability. - H. Advanced AC Pulse and Standard AC/DC pulse increase weld capability on thin or heat sensitive materials. - I. Easy start-up feature offers simplified operation.
+- A. IGBT modules, microprocessor controller and an overall plug and play design improve reliability and reduces down time for service and repair. - B. Full bridge design features soft switching technology which further extends IGBT component life and extends its capabilities. - C. Heavy-Duty High Frequency design for arc starting has improved arc initiation at low amperages. - D. Features automatic over-voltage, over current and duty cycle protection (over-heat) with self diagnosing trouble code feature. - E. Programmable memory stores favorite settings and remembers up to 9 stored programs. - F. Arc force control, Hot Start time and Hot Start intensity controls expand stick welding ability. - G. Four standard wave forms in AC offer increased aluminum capability. - Advanced AC Pulse and Standard AC/DC pulse increase weld capability on thin or heat sensitive materials.

+I. Easy start-up feature offers simplified operation.
 General Use and Care: The welders are good for use in many industrial environments such as ship yards, fabrication shops, pipelines.
 However, care should be taken to keep the unit out of direct contact with water spray.
 The unit is rated IP21S, which rates it for light contact with dripping water.
-It is a good idea to remove the welder from the vicinity of any water or moisture source to reduce the possibility of electrocumoisture source to reduce the possibility of electrocumoistor or shock.
-Never operate in standing water.
+It is a good idea to remove the welder from the vicinity of any water or moisture source to reduce the possibility of electrocution or shock.
+Never operate or weld in standing water.